 Opening an Encrypted Email In Gmail And Outlook

 Now that we have a basic understanding of the components of encrypted email, now we can finally discuss how to open an email in Gmail and Outlook with this extra level of security.
 There are different ways to open an encrypted email depending on the type of encryption used.
-Both types of encryption methods will require you, as the recipient, to already have a key.
+Both types of message encryption methods will require you, as the recipient, to already have a key.
 For opening an encrypted email in Gmail and Outlook sent with symmetric-encryption, having the key is all you need to decrypt the email.

 For opening an encrypted email sent with public-key encryption, the process is a bit more complicated.
 You will already need to have the private key, or digital certificate, of the sender saved on your computer.
 This will then be used to validate the public key for that sender.
 Comparing both of these will allow you to authenticate the sender and open the encrypted email.

 Opening an Encrypted Email in Outlook

-So how do you view an encrypted email in Outlook?
-If you or your organization is a Microsoft Office365 subscriber, you can send and receive encrypted emails to other subscribers using Office365.
+So how do you view an encrypted email in Microsoft Outlook?
+If you or your organization is a Microsoft Office 365 subscriber, you can send and receive encrypted emails to other subscribers using Office 365.
 Opening these emails is relatively straightforward.
 Rather than requiring you to have a private key saved on your computer, Outlook will authenticate you in a different way.
 When using Office 365, you’ll be sent an email with the encrypted message as an attachment.
 Opening the attachment brings you to a sign-on page.
 On this page, you can either sign in and view the message by using your organization’s credentials or receive a one-time passcode that authenticates you as the recipient, which is how you properly open an encrypted email in Outlook.

 How to Open an Encrypted Email Sent Through Trustifi